busathlab/mdlab/docs/namd_lab2.md

 # Run NAMD
 mpirun $(which namd2) step6.1_equilibration.inp > step6.1_equilibration.inp.log
 ```

+Now, submit this script to the scheduler using the `sbatch` command.
+Watch the progress of the job using `watch squeue -u [username]` and type `Control+C` to exit watching.

+If you have followed the default lab suggestions, this portion will take roughly 45 minutes to complete after the GPU node is scheduled.
+However, don't wait for the job to finish before moving on to the next portion of the lab!

+### 3. Adding a drug to the protein-bilayer system using CHARMM

+We will now add a drug to the protein-bilayer system using CHARMM.
+There are several important steps that must be accomplished to be successful:
+- Load drug topology/parameters
+- Merge protein-bilayer system PSF file with the drug PSF file
+- Orient the protein-bilayer system so the protein once again is in its original position (by fitting to the average protein backbone atom coordinates of the PDB models)
+- Place the drug in the desired location
+- Delete water molecules that are excessively close to the drug (overlapping)
+- Check the total system charge and neutralize by adding a chloride ion (e.g. if the drug is positively charged)
+- Save the current system coordinates to be used for restraints
+- Revert the orientation of the protein-bilayer system to its original position, so the drug is now appropriately aligned with respect to the channel position and axis
+- Write output files for use in simulation

 > To learn more, see also [MaryLou compute resources](https://marylou.byu.edu/documentation/resources) to get an idea of what resources you can request and the [Job Script Generator](https://marylou.byu.edu/documentation/slurm/script-generator) to get the scheduler commands you need.